Entropy, order and dimension

 The paper I cited above has this figure showing thermal physics cartoons of the Earth, a photo-synthetic plant cell and an animal cell.
 Their macroscopically ordered structure – and anything else they do or produce – is ultimately maintained or ‘paid for’ by a flux of energy in from the sun (at ~6000 K) and out to the night sky (which is at ~3 K).
 The equal width of the arrows represents the near equality of average energy flux in and out.
 (Nearly equal: global warming is due to only a small proportional difference between energy in and out.
 Also note the physics convention: blue (high energy photons) is hot and red is cold.
 The reverse convention probably comes from skin colour.)

-In contrast with energy flux, the entropy flux is very far from equal because of the very different temperatures of the radiation in (~ 6000 K) and out (~255 K): because this temperature goes in the denominator, the rate of entropy export is more than 20 times greater than the entropy intake.
+In contrast with energy flux, the entropy flux is very far from equal because of the very different temperatures of the radiation in (~6000 K) and out (~255 K): because this temperature goes in the denominator, the rate of entropy export is more than 20 times greater than the entropy intake.

 The Earth absorbs solar energy at a rate of about 5 × 1016 W, so the rate of entropy input is about 5 × 1016 W/6000 K ≈ 8 × 1012 W.K−1.
 The Earth radiates heat at nearly the same rate, so its rate of entropy output is 5 × 1016 W/255 K ≈ 2 × 1014 W.K−1.
 Thus the surface layers of the Earth create entropy at a rate of roughly 2 × 1014 W.K−1.

-Living things contribute only a fraction of this entropy, of course: this calculation is just to show that there is a huge entropy flux available.
-Despite the disingenuous claims of some anti-evolutionists, biological processes are in no danger of violating the Second Law of thermodynamics.
-Their relatively low entropy biochemicals (and their macroscopically ordered structure, plus and anything else they do or produce) is ultimately maintained or ‘paid for’ by a huge flux of energy in from the sun (at ~6000 K) into plants, through complicated pathways and out to the night sky (at ~3 K).
+Living things contribute only a small fraction of this entropy, of course: this calculation is just to show that there is a huge entropy flux available.
+Despite the claims of some anti-evolutionists, biological processes are in no danger of violating the Second Law of thermodynamics.
+Their relatively low entropy biochemicals (and their macroscopically ordered structure, plus anything else they do or produce) is ultimately maintained or ‘paid for’ by a fraction of the huge flux of energy coming in from the sun (at ~6000 K) into plants, through complicated pathways and out to the night sky (at ~3 K).
 The equal size of the arrows represents the near equality of average energy flux in and out.
 The entropy flux is not equal: the rate of entropy export is in all cases much greater than the entropy intake.
 And life on Earth depends on photosynthesis, and thus on this energy and entropy flux.
 (As for those ocean floor ecosystems, some of their geothermal and geochemical energy might ultimately be traced to the stellar synthesis of the elements, including the radioactive ones that have kept the Earth's core warmer longer than gravitational losses in the Earth's formation would allow.)

 Does entropy have dimension?